ArjunaAcchaDipa/CTF-writeups/KillerQueen-2021/zoom2win/README.md

 Wait what?
 Sadly we didn't get the flag :(

 After some research, it seems the problem is stack alignment (Reference: [Buffer overflow stack alignment](https://youtu.be/vqNQe9xjz2Q)).
-From the youtube video, all that we need is just the address of return in main function and add it before add the address of flag into the payload.
+From the youtube video, all that we need is just the address of return in the main function and put it after padding.

 ```python
 from pwn import *